Guide to MICHELIN Star Restaurants - San Diego

 Three MICHELIN Stars

 Finally, some chefs are at the peak of their profession, creating superlative dishes and experiences.
-These chefs create dishes that are bound to become classics thanks to elevated cooking practices bordering on an art form, and it is then that a restaurant may receive 3 MICHELIN Stars.
+These chefs create dishes that are bound to become classics thanks to elevated cooking practices bordering on an art form, and it is then that a restaurant may receive three MICHELIN Stars.

 Often, after earning the first Star, restaurants will be re-evaluated to receive a second Star or third Star.
 However, receiving one's first MICHELIN Star is a wildly special award that restaurants yearn for.